Tadukhipa: Identification with Kiya or Nefertiti

 Some scholars tentatively identify Tadukhipa with Kiya, a known wife of Akhenaten.
 It has been suggested that the story of Kiya may be the source for the New Kingdom story called the "Tale of Two Brothers."
 This fable tells the story of how the pharaoh fell in love with a beautiful foreign woman after smelling her hair.
 If Tadukhipa was later known as Kiya, then she would have lived at Amarna where she had her own sunshade and was depicted with the pharaoh and at least one daughter.

 Others such as Petrie, Drioton and Vandier have suggested that Tadukhipa was given a new name after becoming the consort of Akhenaten and is to be identified the famous queen Nefertiti.
 This theory suggests that Nefertiti's name "the beautiful one has come" refers to foreign origin, such as Tadukhipa's Mitanni origin.
 Seele, Meyer and others have pointed out that Tey, wife of Ay, held the title of nurse to Nefertiti, and that this argues against this identification.
 A mature princess arriving in Egypt would not need a nurse.
+Moreover, Nefertiti is a quintessentially Egyptian name, whose meaning should instead be associated with Hathor and the myth of the return of the "Distant Goddess".